 Beginning July 2021, certificate holders at the farm level will only be required to comply with the core requirements of the 2020 Sustainable Agriculture Standard.
 Following successful audits, certificate holders will receive a transition certificate that is valid for one year.
 This will give more time to implement the full set of 2020 standard requirements.
 After July 1, 2022, in their first full-scale certification audit, certificate holders at the farm level will be audited against the full set of applicable farm requirements.
 This will mark the beginning of the full-scale, three-year certification cycle, which requires annual surveillance audits.

 This phased approach is designed to make the transition to the new program less complex, more manageable, and more cost-effective for certificate holders at a farm level.
+For more information on how to transition in your specific situation, please use the Transition Tool.

 Key dates for certificate holders at the supply chain level